aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-rows-and-columns-in-php/inserting-and-deleting-rows-and-columns-in-php/_index.md

 ## **Aspose.Cells - Managing Rows/Columns**
 ### **Inserting a Row**
-Insert a row into at any location by calling the insertRows method of the Cells collection.
-The insertRows method takes the index of the row where the new row will be inserted as the first argument, and the number of rows to be inserted as the second argument.
+Insert a row at any location by calling the `insertRows` method of the `Cells` collection.
+The `insertRows` method takes the index of the row where the new row will be inserted as the first argument, and the number of rows to be inserted as the second argument.

 **PHP Code**